-In Figure~\ref{fig:substitutivity}, we summarise consistency scores across synonyms, data types and training set sizes.\footnote{Appendix~\ref{ap:substitutivity} provides the same results in tables.} We observe trends similar to the systematicity results, considering that models trained on larger training sets perform better and that the synthetic data yields more consistent translations compared to (semi-)natural data.

-The results are characterised by large variations across synonyms, for which we further detail the performance aggregated across experimental setups in Figure~\ref{fig:per_synonym}.
-The three synonyms with noteworthily low scores -- \textit{flautist}, \textit{aubergine} and \textit{ladybug} -- are among the least frequent synonyms (see Appendix~\ref{ap:substitutivity}), which stresses the importance of frequency for the model to pick up on synonymy.
-Across the board, it is quite remarkable that for synonyms that have the same meaning (and, for some, are even spelt nearly identically) the translations are so inconsistent.
+In Figure~\ref{fig:substitutivity}, we summarise all substitutivity consistency scores (tables are in Appendix~\ref{ap:substitutivity}).
+We observe trends similar to the systematicity results: models trained on larger training sets perform better and synthetic data yields more consistent translations compared to (semi-)natural data.
+We further observe large variations across synonyms, for which we further detail the performance aggregated across experimental setups in Figure~\ref{fig:per_synonym}.
+The three lowest scoring synonyms -- \exa{flautist}, \exa{aubergine} and \exa{ladybug} -- are among the least frequent synonyms (see Appendix~\ref{ap:substitutivity}), which stresses the importance of frequency for the model to pick up on synonymy.

-Can we attribute this to the translations of the synonyms?
-To investigate this, Figure~\ref{fig:per_synonym} presents both the regular consistency and the consistency of the translation of the synonym (`synonym consistency').
-The fact that the latter is much higher indicates that a substantial part of the inconsistencies are due to varying translations of the context rather than the synonym, stressing again the non-local processing of inputs by the models.
+In Figure~\ref{fig:per_synonym}, we show both the regular consistency and the consistency of the synonym translations, illustrating that a substantial part of the inconsistencies are due to varying translations of the context rather than the synonym itself, stressing again the non-local processing of the models.